simonevernile/repo/catalogo/gcp/load_balancer_external/README.md

 Prerequisites:

 - Instances referenced in `target_pool_instances` must exist in the selected region/zone.
-- Firewall rules must allow health check probes from Google on the relevant ports.
+- Firewall rules must allow health check probes from Google on the relevant ports, also on the backends services like VM.
 - The Compute Engine API must be enabled on the project.

 ## Requirements